Skip to main content

 A mortgage is generally the single biggest investment for most people, and making an ethical choice is important.

-2022 has been a stressful time for some homeowners, with mortgage interest rates the highest they have been since the 2008 financial crisis, but mortgages keep ticking, people keep buying houses and banks keep benefiting.
+Recent years have been a stressful time for some homeowners, with mortgage interest rates the highest they have been since the 2008 financial crisis, and uncertainty about the future direction of mortgage rates.
+But, people keep buying houses, mortgages are still taken out, and banks keep benefiting.

 By the end of a 25-year term, a borrower will commonly have paid 1.3 - 1.9 times more back on the amount they were lent at the beginning.
 Unfortunately, the lenders' profits often end up invested in particularly problematic industries, such as fossil fuels, arms or unsustainable agriculture.